 Craftsmen and women might use a knife to form specific pieces of art, furniture, equipment, and much more.
 Meanwhile, a chef will need to have a durable edge if they are going to properly do their job in a busy kitchen.

-Either way, we’ll break down some of the best blade steel you’ll find for knives in all of these categories.
-We will break down the steels and separate them into 4 crucial categories.
+Either way, we’ll break down some of the best blade steel you’ll find for knives in all of these areas.
+We will break down the types of steel and separate them into 4 crucial categories.
 We will score them out of 100, with a percentage of how good they are compared to other steel.

 - Edge Retention: 80%